kweatherman/ida_missinglink/README.md

 Trace file names are serialized.
 On your first recording it will be "MyTarget01.run", the next one "MyTarget02.run", and so on.

+### Index trace file issue fix

+ An issue was discovered where if a ".run" trace file also has a companion ".idx" index file (that WinDbgX creates on load) it can cause the play engine not to fire  JMP and CALL callbacks.
+The obvious way to handle it was to just delete the index file or just temporarily rename it since for large traces WinDbgX can take a long time to recreate the index for large traces.

+My initial fix to add to the plugin was just a warning box.
+I looked for perhaps an undocumented flag to disable the index loading, but there is no check for one in the code.
+On further examination, I found that in "TTDReplay.dll" the check for an index file is done by a single call to "GetFileAttributesW".
+My solution is to just hook this API call and spoof "file doesn't exist" results when it's argument is an ".idx" file.
+A little hackish maybe, and it's isn't necessarily futureproof, but then probably anyone that would use this plugin understands this anyhow.
+If the user doesn't want the IDA's process "GetFileAttributesW" hooked (only while the plugin is invoked only anyhow), just don't have a an ".idx" index file in the same location as the trace file, and also don't include them in a packed trace file ".cab" or ".zip" file neither.

 ### Motivation

 I originally thought up this tool idea after spending countless hours reversing and debugging large multiple module composed executables built with heavy C++ class paradigms.
 Repeated thoughts of: "Wouldn't it be nice to know where these pointer calls and jumps go?".